airshipit/shipyard/doc/source/site-definition-documents.rst

    the group a success.

-Note that the schema Shipyard expects the deployment strategy document to have is conifgurable via the document_info section in the :ref:`Shipyard configuration <sample-configuration>`, but should be left defaulted in most cases.
+Note that the schema Shipyard expects the deployment strategy document to have is configurable via the document_info section in the :ref:`Shipyard configuration <sample-configuration>`, but should be left defaulted in most cases.